Iranians cheer, protest over Rouhani's historic phone call with Obama

 The contacts Rouhani and his foreign minister had with U.S. officials during the U.N.
 General Assembly were unlikely to have happened without the approval of Iran's ultimate authority, Supreme Leader Ayatollah Ali Khamenei.

-But the polarized reactions on Rouhani's return hinted at the challenge he faces in winning over anti-Western hardliners, especially in the powerful clerical and security establishments, to his conciliatory approach.
+But the polarised reactions on Rouhani's return hinted at the challenge he faces in winning over anti-Western hardliners, especially in the powerful clerical and security establishments, to his conciliatory approach.

 WORDS OF PRAISE ON FACEBOOK